SabaKhubashvili/SabaKhubashvili/README.md

 <details>
  <summary><h3>👨‍💻 My Coding Journey</h3></summary>

 Greetings!
-My name is Saba Khubashvili, and I am a front-end developer with experience in both front-end and back-end development.
-My journey into the world of web development began three years ago when I enrolled in a web development program at Ug Limes.
-During this program, I gained a solid foundation in web development concepts and learned the basics of HTML, CSS, and JavaScript.
+I'm a front-end developer by the name of Saba Khubashvili, and I've worked on both front-end and back-end projects.
+Three years ago, I enrolled in a web development program at Ug Limes, which marked the beginning of my foray into the world of web development.
+I developed a strong foundation in web development principles and learnt the fundamentals of HTML, CSS, and JavaScript during this program.

-Since then, I have been continuously learning and honing my skills, taking on various web development projects to gain practical experience.
-I have now progressed to the point where I'm creating personal websites and working as a freelancer.
+Since then, I've been developing my knowledge and skills while working on a variety of web development projects to obtain real-world experience.
+Now that I've advanced, I'm building personal websites and working as a freelancer.

-I specialize in creating visually appealing and user-friendly interfaces, using my knowledge of React,Typescript,Tailwind to build responsive, interactive, and intuitive websites.
-I enjoy working on projects that challenge me and allow me to learn new technologies and techniques.
+Using my expertise in React, Typescript, and Tailwind, I design responsive, interactive, and intuitive websites with a focus on user-friendly interfaces.
+I like working on challenging projects that let me experiment with new tools and methods.

-Apart from web development, I am also interested in UI/UX design and am always looking to improve my design skills.
-I believe that good design is essential to creating great user experiences and strive to incorporate best design practices in all of my projects.
+In addition to web development, UI/UX design is another area of interest for me, and I'm always trying to get better at it.
+I work hard to apply the best design techniques in all of my projects because I think that excellent design is crucial to producing wonderful user experiences.

-Thank you for taking the time to visit my GitHub portfolio.
-If you have any questions or would like to discuss potential projects or collaborations, please feel free to get in touch with me.
+I'm grateful that you took the time to look over my GitHub portfolio.
+Please feel free to contact me if you have any inquiries or would want to talk about prospective projects or collaborations.

  [Linkedin]: https://www.linkedin.com/in/საბა-ხუბაშვილი-b08910223/